RicardoVeronica/EasyBrokerProject/README.md

 - What was the hardest thing you had to solve while building the website?

-Entre lo más difícil que tuve que hacer para este proyecto, fue el aprender a usar el Framework Rails (Fue mi decisión utilizarlo) y consumir la API EasyBroker al mismo tiempo, pues no tenía mínima experiencia consumiendo servicios.
+Entre lo más difícil que tuve que hacer para este proyecto, fue el aprender a usar el Framework Rails (Fue mi decisión utilizarlo) y consumir la API EasyBroker al mismo tiempo, pues tenía mínima experiencia consumiendo servicios.

 - Are there any areas of your code that you think isn't that clean?